 Four things you didn’t know were powered by renewable energy

-The mind-blowingly innovative use of renewable energy continues to make headlines; most recently with the completed round-the-world flight of Solar Impulse, a plane powered completely by solar energy.
+The mind-blowingly innovative use of renewable energy continues to make headlines.
+Last year, there was the well-documented round-the-world flight of Solar Impulse, a plane powered completely by solar energy.
 Upon its return to Abu Dhabi at the end of July, the pilot memorably said: “The future is clean.
 The future is you.
 The future is now.
 Let’s take it further.”

 With the pressure to reduce our carbon emissions mounting as countries across the globe set ambitious climate change targets, governments and businesses are doing everything they can to be greener.
 If you’re looking for some inspiration, whether you’re thinking of utilising renewable sources for your home or business’ energy, or you just want to make subtle changes in order to become more efficient, then we can help you out.